Skip to content

 Layout and feel

 – Duplex arrangement: living and kitchen on the main level; a cozy mansard bedroom tucked into the attic.
-The split keeps
+The split keeps noise and rest areas separate so everyone can do their thing.

 – Outdoor options: a small terrace off the bathroom for a quick coffee or airing laundry, plus a balcony that looks out over the neighborhood.